The Rogues (film): Plot

-I picari was the last of Monicelli's films, such as For Love and Gold, to be set in the Renaissance and medieval eras.
+I picari was the last of Monicelli's films (another example is For Love and Gold) to be set in the Renaissance and medieval eras.
 As in his previous films, a tilting of the society and surroundings of the characters makes the film a parody of the goliardic lifestyle of the 12th or 13th century.

 In 17th-century Spain, vagrants Lazarillo and Guzman meet as slaves on a ship.
 Both had a troubled and difficult childhood because of their parents.
 The first was adopted by a prostitute and a blind wanderer (Nino Manfredi) who earned a living by cheating and stealing.
 The second was beaten and scourged.
 Escaping from the ship in which they were held captive, Lazarillo and Guzman stop at a strange place where they cheat a blacksmith.
 Later, disguised as gentleman, they are hosted by an impoverished nobleman (Vittorio Gassman).
 The two tramps, who hoped to make a fortune by entering the service of a nobleman, are shocked by his poor quarters and dire living conditions.
 Lazarillo and Guzman then become part of a theater company, scrape together some money, buy a prostitute, and encounter a gang of criminals.
 One of them kills a king's guard and is sentenced to death.
 His friend saves him by replacing him with another prisoner.